-Use the formula^{} below to estimate the total storage space required to house the required number of containers.
+Use the formula below to estimate the total storage space required to house the required number of containers.

-NUMBER OF FOOTPRINT OF MANOEUVRE Χ EACH CONTAINER CONTAINERS Refer to calculation For examples of various bin and cart types and their related height and manoeuvre factors, please refer to Attachment 3.
+Refer to calculation from Step 3.

+For examples of various bin and cart types and their related height and manoeuvre factors, please refer to Attachment 3.